aravindsomaraj/Just-Notes/DBMS/NormalForms/NormalForms.md

   - No partial dependancy.
     - Partial dependancy is when :
         `Proper subset of C`<sub>`k`</sub>` -> non-prime attribute`
-- Decompose R to remove partial dependancy to make it in 2NF.
+  <li> Decompose R to remove partial dependancy to make it in 2NF.
 ---

 ## 3rd Normal Form